vaishnavi242002/Online-Quiz-Application/README.md

 ## Features

+- **User Authentication**:
+  - Secure login and registration for users.
+  - Users must authenticate to take quizzes and track progress.
+  - Admin users can manage quizzes and user data.
+  -
 - **Quiz Management**:
   - Administrators can create, edit, and delete quizzes.
   - Each quiz consists of multiple-choice questions, with options and a correct answer(s).